tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-.-typescript-fetch-promise/index.md

 This
 [gist](https://gist.github.com/tobiasbriones/544350fc301ffe32c1dd64d2f6ec6d81)
-shows how more functional code is superior to imperative code to perform a simple fetch request to get JSON value that models a tree data structure to be represented later by `HTMLCanvasElement`.
+shows how more functional code is superior to imperative code to perform a simple fetch request to get a JSON value that models a tree data structure to be represented later by `HTMLCanvasElement`.

 Both versions are correct and do the same, the "functional" version still has